ultimate271/notes/dastoyevsky/brothers03.02.md

 that is hardly credible.
 She could hardly speak, and only from time to time uttered an inarticulate grunt.
 How could she have been proud?

+#### Fyodor passes by Lizaveta with his drunken friends, and she ends up pregnant
 It happened one clear, warm, moonlight night in September (many years ago) five or six drunken revelers were returning from the club at a very late hour, according to our provincial notions.
 They passed through the “back‐